sithmel/diogenes/README.md

 Registry and decorators
 =======================
 [The decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern) can be very useful to enhance a service.
 For example adding a caching layer, logging or to convert a callback based service to use a promise (promisify is a decorator).
 The method "provides" includes a shortcut to add decorators to the service.
+If you pass an array or more than one argument, to the method.
 In the next example I am able to add a service that uses a callback instead of promises:
 ```js
 registry.service('myservice')
   .provides([